 There are obviously a plethora of possible computer configurations and hardware that you could put into a new computer.
-I have selected the basic components required for a general purpose home or small office PC.
-The Parts I have selected below are from Umart and the prices are in Australia dollars ( As of 26 Dec 2018).
+I have selected the basic components required for a general purpose home or small office PC. .

 1. These are the parts that I have selected in order of importance.

 Processor: You have two choices: Intel or AMD.
-The Processor or CPU plugs into a Socket on the Motherboard and the Sockets/CPUs come in different sizes and are not interchangeable.
+The Processor or CPU plugs into a Socket on the Motherboard and the Sockets come in different sizes and Pin Configurations; they are not interchangeable.

-Motherboard: Must be compatible with the Processor Socket LGA1151 and must be able to support 9th Generation i5 CPU
+Motherboard: Must be compatible with the Processor Socket LGA1200 and must be able to support 10th Generation i5 CPU

 Optical Drive: LG DVD16X - Super Multi DVD Rewriter - $58.00